01 of 11

 03 of 11

-This buzzy east London 'hood is packed full of hipster coffee shops, cool bars and vintage shops and markets.
+This buzzy east London 'hood is packed full of hipster coffee shops, cool bars, and vintage shops and markets.
 It's strewn with street art and many of its former industrial warehouses are now restaurants and clubs.
 Old Street is known as Silicon Roundabout for its concentration of tech startups and attracts techies from around the world.
-Spitalfields Market, with its stalls selling clothes, art, and food, draws large crowds at the weekend.
+Spitalfields Market, with its stalls selling clothes, art, and food, draws large crowds on the weekend.